First you should download the latest version of Repetier-Server from our homepage at https://www.repetier-server.com.

 To set these predefined values go to Printer Settings Extruder Predefined Extruder Temperatures.

-You can quickly change the bed temperature with the round slider or by clicking on the
+You can quickly change the bed temperature with the round slider or by clicking on

 number in the middle.

-If you have defined temperature values in your printer settings, they get displayed below, so that you can
+If you have defined temperature values in your printer settings, they get displayed below, so that

 click them directly.